cheapjack/LabFromAChip/docs/GettingStarted.md

 ## Tips

-### Temperature
+### Temperature ⚠🔥 ️

 In a warmer place or in sunlight it's alot quicker, some suggestions of heating to 70 degrees Centigrade estimate fully setting in 2 hours.

-We `**DO NOT**` recommend heating, anything over 70 degrees and your petri dish will melt.
-In our case also, using the vinyl fragment, it is safest to just leave it in warm room overnight, You really `**DO NOT want under ANY circumstances to heat your vinyl fragment**`.
-Vapourising or burning vinyl releases toxic chlorine fumes that even in tiny amounts inhaled can be extremely dangerous and deadly.
+We `**DO NOT**` recommend heating to any temperature you can't touch safely, like a radiator but you should not leave it unattended.
+Anything over 70 degrees and your petri dish will melt.
+In our case also, using the vinyl fragment, it is safest to just leave it in warm room overnight or in direct sunlight.
+You really `**DO NOT want under ANY circumstances to overheat or burn your vinyl fragment**`.
+Vapourising or burning vinyl (150 degrees and up) can release chlorine fumes that even in tiny amounts inhaled can be extremely dangerous.

 ### Other Techniques